jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 ```

 The same pattern basically applies to Function implementations, except
-in the implementation case, SBDG registers the Function implementation
+in the implementation case, [spring-boot-gemfire-name] registers the Function implementation
 for use (that is, to be called by a Function execution).

 Doing so lets you focus on defining the logic required by your
 application and not worry about how Functions are registered, called,
-and so on.
-SBDG handles this concern for you.
+and so on. [spring-boot-gemfire-name] handles this concern for you.

 <p class="note"><strong>Note:</strong>
 Function implementations are typically defined and